 As the world continues to pivot towards information sharing and social media, so does the financial services sector.
-Yet, digitisation of the industry means that offline lead generating techniques are outdated.
+Yet, digitization of the industry means that offline lead generating techniques are outdated.
 Marketing strategies for financial services lead generation need to adapt to suit our data-saturated world.

 Generating leads can be time-consuming, but they’re essential to the industry.
 We rely on them to drive business.
 Taking lead-generation online means reaching a wider pool of prospects and using your time more efficiently.